I am the wave, he is the mountain.

 David—my Beloved—remained, just like the Rockies that towed me here.
 “Lord, I’d rather be a robot who get’s into heaven than a human who ends up in hell,” I prayed the week before we met.
 Do you ever wish you could power down your humanity and put on a tin suit?
 That maybe a lobotomy performed by heaven’s best surgical team would spare you all the heartache your chaos created?

 Here’s what I think I know: Forget everything you think you know.
-Because I didn’t deserve the saint who still sleeps beside me—I deserved the cop.
+Because I didn’t think I deserved the saint who still sleeps beside me—I believed I was destined for the cop.
 But that’s Grace, isn’t it.
-No matter how far we trudge into the murk, the second we become willing to search for a different story, the moment we remember we’re worth more than the mud, Love reaches out and sets us in front of a funny lookin’ kid who loves Jesus with all his heart and happens to think you’re the shit.
+No matter how far we trudge into the murk, the second we become willing to search for a different story, the moment we remember we’re worth more than the mud, Love reaches out and sets us in front of a funny lookin’ kid who loves God with all his heart and happens to think you’re the shit.

 He is right, our life is Hard.
 Whose isn’t?